CityOfLosAngeles/open-sdg-site-starter/README.md

 4.)
 In a separate VS Code window have this project opened and navigate to the `_config.yml` file and change `remote_data_prefix:` set to `"http://localhost:9000"`.
 Remember to revert this change before committing.

 5.)
-Proceed with the steps below
+Proceed with the steps below after running `bundle check --path=vendor/bundle || bundle install --path=vendor/bundle` to install the necessary dependencies.

 **Test what development will look like by running the following command:**